element-of-surprise/coercion/workflow/storage/cosmosdb/MAINTAINCE.md

 ### Reading

 - `reader.go` contains the `reader` struct.
-- `stmts.go` contains all the SQL statements used to query the database.
 - `schema.go` contains the schema for the database.
 - `reader_actions.go` contains the methods to convert the `$actions` field to `Action` objects.
 - `reader_blocks.go` contains the methods to convert the `$blocks` field to `Block` objects.